 Tip #2: Get Personal With Your Emails

-Really the only way that you will start to see authentic reviews roll in is by taking the time to send personalized emails, at least to a portion of your customers.
-Many customers would love to become advocates—all they need is to be asked!
+Really the only way that you will start to see authentic massage reviews roll in is by taking the time to send personalized emails, at least to a portion of your customers.
+Many massage customers would love to become advocates—all they need is to be asked!

 As you begin to reach out personally to your customers, you should be careful to include a broad range.
 Don’t try to narrow it down to customers you know will give a positive review, and don’t exclude certain clients just because they’re not in a leadership position.
 Potential clients will look for variety in reviews, and will be understandably dubious of any listing that only has positive reviews.

 Be sure to make it clear to your customers that you’re looking for honest feedback about your service or product.
-Authentic reviews are always better reviews!
+Authentic customer reviews are always better reviews!

 Tip #3: Track Your Results & Stay Engaged